Chemours and EastSide Charter School break ground on new STEM center

 MORE IN THIS SECTION

-The new Hub, which will serve as a primary access point for science, technology, engineering, and mathematics (STEM) education and other development opportunities in the Wilmington community, is made possible by a $4 million grant from the company through its school partnership program ChemFEST, with which it also seeks to improve access so that more students from different backgrounds are exposed, excited and interested in science.
+The new hub, which will serve as a primary access point for science, technology, engineering, and mathematics (STEM) education and other development opportunities in the Wilmington community, is made possible by a $4 million grant from the company through its school partnership program, ChemFEST.
+Like the new center, the program is out improve access so more students from different backgrounds are exposed, excited and interested in science.

 Mark Newman, president and CEO at Chemours, stated: